jdumouchelle/jdumouchelle.github.io/_pages/about.md

- **I will be recruiting Master's and Ph.D. students to start in Fall 2026.
+ **I will be recruiting Master's and Ph.D. students to start in Fall 2026 with an application deadline in January, 2026.
 Please reach out with your CV by email if interested.**